Alton Little Theater

 Alton Little Theater, founded in 1933, is a non-profit community theater located in Alton, Illinois.
 Dorothy Colonius, a local English teacher, along with other educators and their students worked to create a community theater in Alton.
 Dorothy became the permanent artistic director and pushed for a permanent home for the theater.

 Alton Little Theater (ALT) is the oldest live theater in Illinois run continuous shows.
 ALT traditionally produces five shows a year from September to May.
 As of the start of their 89th season in 2022, they have had over 500 productions.

-ALT regularly receives nominations for Arts For Life awards, most recently garnering several nominations (and two wins) for their 2009 production of Radio Gals.
+ALT has received nominations for Arts For Life awards, most recently garnering several nominations and two wins for their 2009 production of Radio Gals.